constantinchik/arch-config/README.md

 ## Additional steps:

 - To have websites in chrome-based browsers use the catppuccin theme follow [this guide](https://github.com/catppuccin/userstyles)
+- Follow [this guide](https://wiki.hyprland.org/Nvidia/) to update your configuration for NVidia

 # Other dotfiles config for Hyprland to consider for future:

 - [HyprV4](https://github.com/SolDoesTech/HyprV4)

+# TODOs:

+- Game launcher